 It is the mission of the Shelby County Public Libraries to make available quality public library service to all of Shelby County, regardless of place of residence.

-It is the mission of the Harrison Regional Library to support the other public libraries in Shelby County to fulfill this mission.
+It is the mission of the Mildred B. Harrison Regional Library to support the Public Libraries of Shelby County to fulfill this mission.

 Introduction to the System

-The Shelby County Library System consists of fourteen libraries: the headquarters library, eleven member libraries, two branches, and one member-branch library.
+The Public Libraries of Shelby County consists of fourteen libraries: the headquarters library, eleven member libraries, two branches, and one member-branch library.

 Eleven of these libraries are located in and supported by the following municipalities: